 - Involvement.
 TBI’s questions create interest and require board members to think about their roles as well as board governance, structure and processes.

 - Big Picture Perspective.
 TBI’s questions broaden each director’s perspective, driving them to think about the entire board and how it operates, rather than focused on their specialty area.

 - Feed-forward.
 Due to the construct of the questions, it enables board members to think forward about how the board operates now and how the board can improve on specific issues.

 - Knowledge Base.
-TBI’s indexes instrument provide extensive content knowledge that members may reference.
-Many board members even print a copy of their questions so they can refer to them.
+TBI’s indexes provide extensive content knowledge that members may reference.
+Many board members even print a copy of their questions, so they can refer to them.